-Remote work is the future.
+Remote work and hybrid work is the future of work.
 The pandemic has broken through cultural and other barriers that used to prevent such a shift in the past.
-We now spend a large portion of time working from our home offices, and we like it.
-The awkward virtual meetings aren’t enough to put us off.
-And we aren’t alone.
-Up to 400 % more employees are highly likely to work from home after 2021.
-Half of the staff would seriously consider quitting if they couldn’t be remote employees.
+We now spend a large portion of time working from our home offices, virtual meetings aren’t enough to put us off and we aren’t alone.
+In fact, 68% of Americans prefer to be fully remote according to Zippia.
+Half of the staff would seriously consider quitting if organizations do not have flexible work arrangements in place.

-That’s why we and most other companies plan to keep some employees remote or ditch in-person office spaces altogether.
-That even drops overhead and can improve profits if done right.
-In this brand new world, you might be wondering what the future of team building looks like, just as LEAD.app did.
+That’s why companies plan to keep some employees remote or ditch in-person office spaces altogether, which can even drop overhead and can improve profits if done right.
+In this brand new world, you might be wondering what the future of team building looks like, just as our company, LEAD did.

-We now know that working from home doesn’t mean company culture isn’t important.
-Rather a good working environment is absolutely crucial to keep employee engagement up, turnover down, and customers happy.
+Working from home doesn’t mean company culture isn’t important.
+Rather, a good working environment is absolutely crucial to maintain high employee engagement, low turnover rates, and happy customers.
 Away from the hustle and bustle of the workplace, it’s too easy for employees to feel lonely, isolated, and out of the loop.
 That is why LEAD.bot virtual team building is essential.

 Why Remote Team Building is Important

-65% of remote workers report that they haven’t had a single group bonding session, according to TeamBonding.com.
-Employees working from home are also more likely to report that they feel left out and mistreated by their colleagues, according to a survey of over 1000 employees by Harvard Business Review.
+According to TeamBonding.com, 65% of remote workers report that they haven’t had a single group bonding session.
+A survey of over 1000 employees by Harvard Business Review also suggests that employees who work from home are also more likely to report feelings of isolation and mistreatment by their colleagues.
 With these dismal stats, it’s no wonder that remote workers struggle with feelings of loneliness, distractedness, and a lack of motivation.
 The problems a disengaged work environment can create for a company are legion, as they lose some willingness to collaborate.

-On the other side of the coin, many employees have reported enjoying the freedom remote work gives them to balance their work and their life.
-The lack of commuting time, the extra sleep, and the reduction of stress are all good reasons why anyone would want to work from home.
-Because of that, most companies now plan to keep at least some of their employees fully remote well into 2022 and beyond.
+On the other hand, many employees have reported enjoying the freedom of remote work that allows them to balance their work and their life.
+The lack of commuting time, the extra sleep, and the reduction of stress are all good reasons why employees would want to work from home.
+Therefore, many companies planned or already decided to keep at least some of their employees fully remote well into 2022 and beyond.

 But, how does a company deal with the new issues that a remote workforce brings?
 Is video conferencing enough?
 Our takeaway from these statistics was that communicative company culture and employee engagement are vital to a healthy and productive workplace no matter where the employee works.
 That produces diligent employees who spend discretionary effort in making products shine.
-Virtual team-building apps are a key to this.
+In short, Virtual team-building apps are the key to employee engagement.

-To help you build a welcoming workplace for all your employees, we at LEAD have compiled some strategies that will help boost morale and camaraderie for all your employees, all delivered with virtual team building
+To help you build a welcoming workplace for all your employees, LEAD has compiled some strategies that will help boost morale and camaraderie for all your employees, all delivered with virtual team building.

 Communication, Communication, Communication

-It holds true for dating, for friendships, for family, and for work, communication skills are the key.
+Communication skills are the key, which holds true for dating, friendships, family, and for work.
 The problem with many workplaces, and especially remote workplaces is that engagement is not a priority.
 Many conference calls are not concerned with the audience, sadly.
-A survey of 1000 deskless employees found that only 56% felt they were connected and engaged with their workforce, and 29% of those same workers felt that more frequent communication would positively affect their view of the company.
+A survey of 1000 desk-less employees found that only 56% felt they were connected and engaged with their workforce, and 29% of those same workers felt that more frequent communication would positively affect their view of the company.
 This problem is easily solved with a virtual team-building app like LEAD.bot.

 The Society of Human Resource Management suggests regular one-on-one check-ins, especially for new remote hires, to make sure that employees are getting the feedback they need.
 You will also want to make sure that your method of communication makes sense for your company’s culture – for example, your team members might prefer chat messages, emails, voice calls, or online meetings.

-At LEAD.bot we love interactivity with Slack/Teams.
+At LEAD, we love interactivity with Slack or Teams.
 The prearranged coffee meetings are always something to look forward to.
 You should see our knitting channel.
-Our virtual team building app is decked out with many knitting tips.
+Our virtual team-building app is decked out with many knitting tips.
 We have our share of trivia lovers too.

 Model a Healthy Work Environment – even Online

-Productivity has increased since we’ve all started to work remotely.
-We noticed that in our workplace too.
-Lots of work is getting done because distractions were at a minimum.
-But on the other hand, employees aren’t great separators of work and life.
+Productivity has increased since we’ve all started to work remotely and we noticed that in our workplace too.
+Lots of work is accomplished because distractions were at a minimum.
+But on the other hand, employees aren’t great separators between work and life.
 Today, remote employees are more likely than ever to be facing serious burnout in the digital workspace.

-One reason this happens is because of blurred boundaries between professional and private lives.
+One reason for higher burnout is because blurred boundaries between professional and private lives.
 Without the physical cues that an office provides, it can be easy to let the workday bleed into off-hours.

-To make sure your team is operating at peak efficiency make sure you’re creating the right example.
-Set reasonable guidelines for when your team should be online and when they don’t have to be.
-You could not expect staff to be working any later than 4 o’clock, no matter the time zone, ‘cause many staff work over their lunch hour.
-That will provide some of the structure of a typical workday, and keep your team in healthy shape.
+To make sure your team is operating at peak efficiency make sure you’re creating the right example, and set reasonable guidelines for when your team should be online and when they don’t have to be.
+You could not expect staff to be working any later than 6 o’clock, no matter the time zone, since many staff work over their lunch hour.
+Setting clear guidelines will provide some of the structure of a typical workday, and keep your team in healthy shape.

-With a great virtual team building app, you can keep an eye on how many hours a typical employee works, who is working unhealthy hours, and who gets along with who.
-That will really turn your team into team builders.
+With a great virtual team-building app like LEAD, you can keep an eye on how many hours a typical employee works, who is working unhealthy hours, and who gets along with who, which will really turn your team into team builders.

-The key takeaway here is that it helps to be flexible.
+The key takeaway here is that the team-building app helps teams to be flexible.
 Make sure to trust your employees, because team members have reported greater satisfaction with the flexibility that remote work affords them.
 Learn from your team about what works for them, and prioritize that.
 As long as work is done well and on time, there’s no reason to corral everyone into a strict real-time schedule.

 Since we’ve all been stuck at home since March 2020, there has been an explosion of new online games and activities.
 We can now try out a virtual escape room, host an online board game night, an online murder mystery, a dance party, or any other fun activities you can imagine.
 Tried out a virtual game show yet?
 Talk to us, and we can help you navigate the endless possibilities out there.
 Games are a fun, easy, and often free way to get your employees to feel more like a team, but you’ll need more than just a video conferencing app to make it happen.

-Digital whiteboards, book clubs, a holiday party, pictionary, and pub trivia can be the best virtual team-building activities in the right team builders’ hands.
-Your staff might start preferring them to face to face activities.
+Digital whiteboards, book clubs, holiday parties, Pictionary, and pub trivia can be the best virtual team-building activities in the right team builders’ hands.
+Your staff might start preferring them to face-to-face activities.

 LEAD.bot has dozens of settings that will help managers, staff or your HR department find the right games for your company.
 Does your company prefer Settlers of Catan, or are they more of a scavenger hunt team?
 The more you ask us about and learn from, the more engaging your virtual team-building activities will be.